guiklink/ME495_Rosjava_Startup/readme.md

 ## Installing rosjava

 Install rosjava following the [source install instructions](http://wiki.ros.org/rosjava/Tutorials/indigo/Installation).
 One of the problems we came across was catkin_make failing during the installlation.
 Updating all the packages seems to have solve the problem.
 There is no explanation why this is happening.
 On cautionary side, run a 'sudo apt-get update' before rosjava installation.
-[Damon Kohler](http://www.damonkohler.com/) is the only person seems to know the inner workings of rosjava since it was one of his projects.
+[Damon Kohler](http://www.damonkohler.com/) is the main person responsible for the repositories.

 ## Writing a Simple Publisher and Subscriber (Java)